stephen010x/hyper-c/codeplan.md

-I think it is worth noting that the parser will need to use a state machine with known variables to determine if a variable is known or unknown, as I think that context will determine how the type is handled.
+I think it is worth noting that the parser will need to use a state machine with known variables to determine if a variable is known or unknown, as I think that context will determine how the type is handled.1